-The Bank's shareholding in the subsidiary Valitor Holding hf.
-(Valitor) was 100 per cent. at 31 December 2018.
-The Bank is in the process of potentially divesting the Bank's shareholding in Valitor and the Bank is aiming to complete the sale of Valitor within the 12 months set as requirement for classification as a held for sale asset in IFRS.
-In accordance with IFRS 5, Non-current assets and the disposal groups held for sale (IFRS 5) Valitor has been classified as a disposal group held for sale in the Q1 2019 Interim Financial Statements, resulting in a change in presentation in the consolidated interim income statement.
+The Bank's shareholding in its subsidiary Valitor Holding hf.
+(Valitor) was 100 per cent. at 31 December 2019.
+The Bank is in the process of divesting the Bank's shareholding in Valitor with this process having commenced in the first quarter of 2019.
+The sale process of Valitor continues but is taking longer than originally expected.
+The Bank is aiming to complete the sale of Valitor within the next 12 months and, accordingly, Valitor is classified as a disposal group held for sale in the 2019 Consolidated Financial Statements in accordance with IFRS 5, Non-current assets and the disposal groups held for sale (IFRS 5).
+This classification of Valitor resulted in a change in presentation in the consolidated income statement of Arion for the year ended 31 December 2019.
 The net earnings of Valitor are recognised in a single line item as discontinued operations held for sale, net of income tax.
-The comparative figures in the consolidated interim income statement for the first quarter of 2018 have been restated.
+The comparative figures in the consolidated income statement for the year ended 31 December 2018 have been restated.